 Day of Admission

-If you are having your procedure under general anaesthetic or sedation.
-You must not eat anything for 6 hours prior to your surgery for your own safety.
-As it is unlikely that you will know the time of your procedure before you come into the hospital, it is important that you do not eat anything for 5 hours prior to your arrival time.
+If you are having your procedure under general anaesthetic or sedation you must not eat anything for 6 hours prior to your surgery for your own safety.
+As it is unlikely that you will know the time of your procedure before you come into hospital, it is important that you do not eat anything for 5 hours prior to your arrival time.
 After this time you can drink water or any clear fluids (e.g. black tea/coffee, squash) until 1 hour prior to your arrival time.
-During this time you should not drink any other drinks, eat mints or sweets or chew gum.
+During this time you should not drink any other drinks, eat mints or sweets, or chew gum.

 For all admissions

 Avoid wearing restrictive clothing.
 Please be prepared to remove any make-up, jewellery, piercings, false nails and nail polish.
 Please do not bring anything valuable into the hospital.
-Should you forget and need to lock away anything valuable, please speak to one of the day surgery staff.
+Should you forget and need to lock away anything valuable away, please speak to one of the day surgery staff.

 If you smoke